AyitiTouriste/AyitiTouriste/README.md

-# Project - *AyitiTouriste*
+# Project - *AyitiTourisme*

-**AyitiTouriste** is a Tourist search app providing informations about Hotels, Restaurant, museum and other interesting places in Haïti.
+**AyitiTourisme** is a Tourist search app providing informations about Hotels, Restaurant, museum and other interesting places in Haïti.

 ## User Stories